-if you file a joint federal return and one spouse is a full-year Illinois resident while the other is a part-year resident or a nonresident (e.g., military personnel), you may choose to file "married filing separately."
-In this case, each spouse must determine income and exemptions as if he or she had filed separate federal returns.
+• if you file a joint federal return and one spouse is a full-year Illinois resident while the other is a part-year resident or a nonresident (e.g., military personnel), you may choose to file "married filing separately."
+Do not recompute any items on your federal return.
+Instead, you must divide the income shown on your joint federal return between your separate Illinois returns following the federal Form 8379, Part III.